Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ### Crippled

 When a character recovers from a Deadly Injury, they are Crippled.
-While a character is Crippled, their Movement Speed is reduced by half.
+While a character is Crippled, their Movement Speed is reduced to 3 tiles, or 15 feet.
+When traversing long distances outside of combat, their movement speed is reduced to 1 mile per hour or 8 miles per day.
 The Crippled condition ends after finishing a satiated Rest (see [2.7 Rest](#2.7-Rest)).

 ## 2.6 Injuries